 To understand how a conjuncture actually unfolds process wise, one best turns to the literature.
 For instance, and again considering figure 4, organisation learning scholarship hinted us at the importance of ‘self-management intervention’ and ‘signaling and retention’ in training transfer effectiveness.
 ‘Self-management intervention’ is defined as a series of methods or behavioral techniques oriented to facilitate positive transfer (Rahyuda, et al. 2014:421).
 It has been studied mainly as occurring after training, however when linked to the self-efficacy its influence can be observed in the early stages of training transfer.
 Its definition integrates a new dimension: self-management in the acquisition of knowledge, going beyond retention of knowledge and also focused on the way in which trainees acquired correctly the knowledge and learn through self-efficacy (cfr.
 Gist et al,1991: 837).
 ‘Signaling and retention’, is triggered by the supervisor support where they can use to influence the behavior of employees (Govaerts et al. 2017; Baldwin and Ford, 1988).
 For instance, supervisors who are involved in the training, who know about the content and learning objectives, and who expect their employees to put the training to use, can send signals about the importance of training.
 These signals in turn can influence the efforts trainees put in retaining the training content, and in applying it in their work.
 It was particularly the ambition of our research project to disentangle the entire process of these complex mechanisms, and to test it.
 As it turned out from our PT analysis, the self-management mechanism consists of eight building blocks.
 Signaling and retention on its part consists of six building blocks which, in a productive manner, have connected the configuration with the outcome (training transfer).

 Below Fig. 5 illustrates the building blocks of the conjuncture of the two causal mechanisms leading to training transfer effectiveness.
-For the purpose of the article, single mechanism “signaling and retention” is fully unpacked. in turn illustrates how we evaluated the evidence of this mechanism to conclude whether the within-case relationship is present or not.
-By way of illustration, we zoom into part 5 of the building block motivation to generalize.
+For the purpose of this article, additional data are given in Online Resources 1 and 2 where the single mechanism “signaling and retention” is fully unpacked.
+Online Resource 3 in turn illustrates how we evaluated the evidence of this mechanism to conclude whether the within-case relationship is present or not.
+By way of illustration, we zoom into part 5 of the motivation to generalize building block.